 Osteoarthritis is the most common form of arthritis.
 Treatment is available to help manage the pain and disability.

 Osteoarthritis happens when the cartilage between your joints wears down and becomes thin.
 Cartilage is the protective cushioning that stops your bones rubbing on each other.
-If the cartilage wears down, the bones rub on each other, causing you pain and limiting your movement.
+If the cartilage wears down enough, the bones rub on each other, worsening your pain and limiting your movement.

 Treatment usually depends on which joints are affected and the how bad the pain is.
 It can include diet, exercise, hot or cold packs, over-the-counter (OTC) and prescription medicines, physiotherapy, aids and devices, and surgery.